FAQs: Georgia Birth and Death Certificates

 Expedited processing and shipping via United Parcel Service (UPS) ground is available for a fee of $10 per order.
 UPS ground will not ship to post office boxes or international addresses.
 It takes up to five business days to ship an expedited order after all required documents have been received.

-What forms of payment are accepted when ordering a certificate online?
+How do I pay when ordering a certificate online?

 What is the explanation of "Pen in Hand"?